uapi-group/kernel-features/README.md

 ### A reliable way to check for PID namespacing

-A reliable (non-heuristic) way to detect from userspace if the current process is running in a PID namespace that is not the main PID namespace.
+[x] A reliable (non-heuristic) way to detect from userspace if the current process is running in a PID namespace that is not the main PID namespace.
 PID namespaces are probably the primary type of namespace that identify a container environment.
 While many heuristics exist to determine generically whether one is executed inside a container, it would be good to have a correct, well-defined way to determine this.

+**🙇 The inode number of the root PID namespace is fixed (0xEFFFFFFC) and now considered API.
+It can be used to distinguish the root PID namespace from all others. 🙇**

 **Use-Case:** tools such as `systemd-detect-virt` exist to determine container execution, but typically resolve to checking for